 The GPS tracking applications industry is much wider than just traditional Google Maps.
 This type of technology may be used for non-commercial purposes like tracking for law enforcement, social impact, public safety, and disaster relief, healthcare robotics, etc. Here are some nonprofit GPS projects:

 The question is how to create a location-based app that would be highly efficient, user-engaging, and in-demand on the market.
 Developing a GPS tracking application is a chain of connected processes.
 Hiring the right development team will lead your project to a well-packaged mobile product with a powerful tech stack and high audience engagement.
-The steps of how to build a GPS app are:
+Below, you can see the steps of how to build a GPS-based app.

 Start from the market exploration—analyze competitors, their approaches, business strategies, provided services, and used technologies.
 Having a core idea is great but not enough for a strong release.
 Applying to business analysts will give an understanding of the demands and tasks needed to be put into action, help sharpen the vision of software products, and set its growth vectors on the market.